0cjs/sedoc/ee/dc-power.md

 Generally voltage regulators (linear and switching) will be damaged if biased in reverse (output voltage significantly higher than input voltage, or sometimes even not enough lower).
+Reverse bias can occur if you have a large cap on the output.
 As noted at [[f6 p86851]], the Recom R-78xx-1.0 datasheet offers two solutions, one keeping in ≥ out - 0.7 V via a diode from output to input and the other keeping in ≥ out but with 0.3 V output drop via a zener diode on the output:

 <img src='sch/recom-protection.jpg' width='80%'>